Jenny6182/csc207-team-project/TeamContract.md

 * Based on your previous teamwork experiences, what other behaviours do you agree upon as a team?
     - some examples of possible additional team norms and expectations are included in the sample team contract in case your team needs some help getting ideas for what else you want to include.
+* Every team member should do the required readings and complete prep material before lectures.
+* Every team member should complete their work to a good standard.
+* Pull requests should be reviewed by at least two team members.

 ---

 ## Decision Making

 * How will decisions about your team project be made?
 (Examples: By majority vote, by unanimous vote, etc.)
+* By majority vote.

 ---
 ## Conflict resolution

 * How will your team resolve conflicts?
 (Example: by listening to each other's side of the issue and attempting to reach a compromise.
 By consulting a TA or instructor as a team, if a resolution has not yet been reached.)
+* We will hear every team members' opinions on the issue and evaluate them fairly without bias.
+* We will consult a TA or instructor during labs or office hours if no consensus is reached.

 ---

 ## Accountability

 * Reliability and accountability are also important aspects of teamwork.
 What are the responsibilities of each team member?
 (Example: completing their share of the work in a timely manner, seeking assistance from teammates/TAs/instructors when required, etc.)
+* Each team member should complete their work in a timely manner and meet their deadlines.
+* Each team member should immediately say if they are encountering an issue and request help from teammates/TAs/instructors as soon as possible.

 ---